dominodatalab/vault-based-cred-prop/README.md

    ```

 ### Configure the k8s cluster
-First install Domsed and execute the command
+First install Domsed and execute the command (Not included in the `install_local.sh`)
 ```shell
 ./scripts/install-vault-cred-prop-to-domino.sh $docker_version
 ```